Free Shipping on orders over 150€

 Mastering Depth with Sinking Tips

+Because fish tend to hold in deeper water in early spring, using the right sinking tips is essential for getting your fly into the strike zone.
 My preferred setup is a sinking tip attached to an OPST Commando Smooth line.
-The choice of sink rate depends on factors like water depth, current speed, and presentation technique.
-Experimentation is invaluable when identifying the optimal depth for your fly.
+The choice of sink rate depends on water depth, current speed, and how you want to present the fly.

 Benefits of Double-Handed Rods in Wide Estuaries

-Why This Gear Shines
+Why This Setup Works

 Sharpening Your Observational Skills